+Apache Kafka is the most commonly used stream processing / data streaming system.
 Learn how Kafka benefits companies big and small, why it's so popular, and common use cases.

 Observability is the ability to measure the current state or condition of your system based on the data it generates.
 With the adoption of distributed systems, cloud computing, and microservices, observability has become more critical, yet complex.

 Pub/sub is a messaging framework commonly used for inter-service communication and data integration pipelines.
 Learn how it works, with examples, benefits, and use cases.

 Real-time data (RTD) refers to data that is processed, consumed, and/or acted upon immediately after it's generated.
 While data processing is not new, real-time data streaming is a newer paradigm that changes how businesses run.